hubble reveals creation

 Tangled Web

 This dark, tangled web is an object named SNR 0454-67.2.
-It formed in a very violent fashion — it is a supernova remnant, created after a massive star ended its life in a cataclysmic explosion and threw its constituent material out into surrounding space .
+It formed in a very violent fashion — it is a supernova remnant, created after a massive star ended its life in a cataclysmic explosion and threw its constituent material out into surrounding space.
+This is one of many Hubble images to capture supernova.

 Find out more